-Magicians, wig makers, sculptors, perfumers, choreographers, and composers all help conjure the worlds of Frank’s second collection, The Spokes of Venus.
+Musicians, wig makers, sculptors, perfumers, choreographers, and composers all help conjure the worlds of Frank’s second collection, The Spokes of Venus.
 These poems offer a landscape shaped by the tensions between the act of making and the art of observing.
-If music and art are the sisters of poetry, this collection is a chorus—a glorious one—of siblings arguing and singing.
-Purchase at Indie Bound or Amazon or order through your local bookstore.
+If music and art are the sisters of poetry, this collection is a chorus–a glorious one-of siblings arguing and singing.
+Purchase at Indie Bound, UPNE, Amazon, or through your local bookstore.

 Little Murders Everywhere

 Finalist for the Kate Tuft’s Discovery Award